NCI-CGR/ONT_Analysis_Xin_Share_Public/Analysis/Methylation/Discussion/10_09_2025_Biweekly_Meeting.md

 2. We need to set it to "false" manually to disable it.

 ## About uBAM
-1. For some cases, we plan to do customized alignment again in the human-variant-pipeline
+1. For some cases, we plan to do customized-alignment again through the human-variant-pipeline
 2. The pipeline only accept uBAM and BAM not fastq
    * The reason is that some additional tag info (e.g., methylation info (MM, ML) tag) should be kept for downstream analysis
    * uBAM is much better than fastq to keep, save and extract these tag info.